A group of three students wearing Jayhawk Buddy System beanie hats

 A key component of the campaign is the use of social norms - standards of proper or acceptable behavior.
 “Social Norms” is a theory and evidence-based approach to addressing various health issues.
 Social norms theory describes situations in which individuals incorrectly perceive the attitudes and/or behaviors of peers.
 Incorporating social norms allows KU students to have accurate information about the behaviors of their peers.

-Protective behaviors are what students should be doing to stay safe!
+Protective behaviors are what students should be doing to increase safety!
 The vast majority of KU students make good choices while out with friends but the intent of the campaign is to provide non-judgmental, practical, proactive action steps to empower them in their decisions.

 Celebrating 10 Years